bloominstituteoftechnology/node-db4-project/README.md

 In addition to the migration and seed scripts write a data access library that publishes the following API:

-- `getDishes()`: should return a list of all recipes in the database.
+- `getDishes()`: should return a list of all dishes in the database.
 - `addDish(dish)`: should add the dish to the database and return the id of the new dish.
 - `getDish(id)`: should return the dish with the provided id and include a list of the related recipes.
 - `getRecipes()`: should return a list of all recipes in the database including the dish they belong to.